haseena97/carbon_footprint_proj/README.md

-# Analysis of Carbon Footprint in the Logostics Industry: Project Overview
+# Analysis of Carbon Footprint in the Logistics Industry
 - Created a web app that allow client to predict their annual carbon footprint based on their vehicles' fuel consumption and other variables.
 - Plot permutation importance plot to identify major contributors to carbon emission.
 - Optimized linear and tree-based models using GridsearchCV to reach the best model with least MAE score.